mattbisbee/Weather-display/README.md

 ## Display the current weather for a selected city and it's 5 day forecast
 ---
 ### **General Info:**
 As for API calls, I actually used 2 different API calls from the OPENWEATHER API.
 I used "one call" and I also used the "5 day" call.
 I did this so that I could pull the latitude and longitude from the '5 day' call in order to fulfil the API call requirements for the 'one' call.
 Once the data loads, the city name is pushed to an empty array.
 Then a for loop iterates through that array and creates buttons with the city name.
-I then created an event listener to those buttons to run the city search again.
+I tried a few things but I coulnd't get the page to reload with the saved city info.